BoschSmartHome/bosch-shc-api-docs/postman/README.md

 Enter the information of the **base64 encoded password** in the **header** of the **New Client** call.

-If the password is wrong, the Bosch Smart Home Controller will respond with `401 Unauthorized`.
+If the password is wrong, the Bosch Smart Home Controller will respond with `401 unauthorized`.